arshavirmirzakhani/lambda2/README.md

+> [!IMPORTANT]
+> this project is at development state

 # lambda2
-lambda2 , the next generation node based algorithm simulator
+lambda2 is the next generation node based algorithm simulator built using python3 and Qt (pyside6)